mfournierca/slartibartfast/README.md

 Slartibartfast
 ===

 Slartibartfast is a simple, whitespace oriented template for the [Jekyll](http://jekyllrb.com/) static site generator.
 It draws inspiration and some components from [holman/left](https://github.com/holman/left) and [maciakl/Sample-Jekyll-Site](https://github.com/maciakl/Sample-Jekyll-Site).
-However, Slartibartfast has been heavily modified and does not resemble either.

 Requirements